ibireme/yyjson/doc/API.md

 ```

 ### **YYJSON_READ_STOP_WHEN_DONE**
-Stop parsing when reaching the end of a JSON document instead of issues an error if there's additional content after it.<br/>
+Stop parsing when reaching the end of a JSON document instead of issuing an error if there's additional content after it.<br/>

 This option is useful for parsing small pieces of JSON within larger data, such as [NDJSON](https://en.wikipedia.org/wiki/JSON_streaming).<br/>